d-asensio/cabify-shopping-cart/README.md

 > The implementation of the checkout service can be found in `src/app/services/initCheckoutService.js`

-This service can be easily modified to get discounts and total price information from an API endpoint or any other data source that we want, without having to modify any other part of the application.
+This service can be easily modified to get discounts and total price information from an API endpoint or any other data source that we want without having to modify any other part of the application.

 This is an example of how to use it: